 After having our fill of Sempervirens Falls, we had options.

 We could have walked back the way we came on the Sequoia Trail.

-We also could have extended the hike into a loop by taking the Sequoia Trail connector trail to the Skyline-to-the-Sea Trail then return to Park Headquarters from the north.
+In addition, we also could have extended the hike into a loop by taking the Sequoia Trail connector trail to the Skyline-to-the-Sea Trail then returning to Park Headquarters from the north.

 However, we ultimately decided to just walk on Sky Meadow Road back towards Hwy 236 before we got back on the Sequoia Trail near Loos Grove.

 Hwy 236 was a more trafficked two-lane highway, and we didn’t feel it was safe to walk on the that road’s shoulders back to Park Headquarters.

 We decided to do the return hike this way because hiking on the road was neither undulating nor muddy.